Membership Handbook

 Rules for the pool

-• Parents must accompany non-swimming children and swimming in flotation devices.
+• Parents must accompany non-swimming children and children in flotation devices.
 If a child has a flotation device on, the child must be within arm’s reach.

 • Swimmers must be at least 48″ to use the Teaching Pool by themselves.